Few things are more annoying than opening your Chromebook and waiting. Apps take longer to load, tabs freeze, and even typing can feel slow.

 Conclusion

-A Chromebook running slow can feel frustrating, but the good news is that most speed issues are easy to fix.
+A Chromebook running slowly can feel frustrating, but the good news is that most speed issues are easy to fix.

 In many cases, small habits like closing unused tabs, clearing storage, removing extra extensions, and restarting regularly can make a big difference.